anasalkasem/ArabicBot/replit.md

 - The user prefers the bot to be optimized for smaller accounts initially, with scalability in mind.

 ## System Architecture
-The bot is structured into several modular Python files, each responsible for a specific aspect of the trading operation:
+The bot features a modular Python architecture designed for maintainability and extensibility.

 - **UI/UX Decisions**:
     - Arabic RTL interface with an iPhone 16 design aesthetic.